 Fig. 1 shows a plot of the winter relative humidity at Schefferville, Quebec.
 The 20% drop in 1971 coincided with the replacement of the psychrometer with the dewcel.
 The psychrometer consists of two thermometers, one of which is covered by a wet "sock".
 Evaporating water lowers the temperature of this thermometer.
 The relative humidity is found from the temperature difference between the wet and dry thermometers.
-At very cold temperatures, the wet "sock" quickly freezes reducing the temperature difference of lithium chloride when it absorbs moisture.
-Nearly 75% of Canadian stations installed dewcels during 1969-1973 and their observed winter relative humidity exhibits a downward step similar to that shown in Fig. 120.
+At very cold temperatures, the wet "sock" quickly freezes reducing the temperature difference resulting in a relative humidity that is too high.
+The dewcel measures the change in resistance of lithium chloride when it absorbs moisture.
+Nearly 75% of Canadian stations installed dewcels during 1969-1973 and their observed winter relative humidity exhibits a downward step similar to that shown in Fig. 1 [20].